 achieve an accurate analysis.

 The vectorless power analysis is an average power estimation for the design, unless you have specifically overridden switching rates and static probability for the design.

-In any design, users typically know the activity of specific nodes because they are imposed by the system specification or the interfaces with which the device communicates.
-Providing this information to the tools, especially for nodes which drive multiple cells in the device (Set, Reset, Clock Enable, or clock signals), will help guide the power estimation algorithms.
+In any design, the activity of specific nodes are imposed by the system specification or the interfaces with which the device communicates.
+Providing this information as power constraints to the tools, especially for high-fanout control signals like resets, clock enables, and clocks, will help guide the power estimation algorithms.
 These nodes include:

 - Clock Activity

-- Users typically know the exact frequency of all device clock domains,
+- Timing constraints specify the exact frequency of all device clock domains,

 whether externally provided (input ports), internally generated, or

 externally supplied to the printed circuit board (output ports).
 The design

 should have at least one clock specified using the